usamaqureshi27/Data-Analytics-for-Sales/README.md

 The purpose of this project is to identify the patterns in products, regions, categories and customer segments for efficiency and profit optimization.
 Main Business Objectives are:
 + How can we optimize our profits?
-+ What are the emerging trends that we can we identify?
++ What are the emerging trends that we can identify?
 + How can we take these insights to build recommendations?

  A Sales Dashboard from company data is developed using **Tableau** and the data analysis is done using **SQL** to answer above business objectives, while **Excel** will serve as first repository for data.